fox-it/dissect-docs/docs/source/target-query.rst

     $ target-query <TARGET> -f <FUNCTION_NAME>

-Here <TARGET> is the file you wish to query.
-In most cases this is a forensic image.
+Here, <TARGET> is the file you wish to query.
+In most cases, this will be a forensic image or a lightweight forensic package (such as Acquire).
 <FUNCTION_NAME> is the name of the function you wish to apply.

 .. note ::